The Howler Alpine Slide - FAQ’s

 Can more than one person ride a sled?

 No, except for children ages 2 – 6.

 645 Howelsen Parkway, in downtown Steamboat Springs.
-If you are driving here, turn off Lincoln Ave in downtown Steamboat on 5th street to cross the Yampa river.
+If you are driving here, turn off Lincoln Ave in downtown Steamboat on 5th Street to cross the Yampa River.
 Turn right after the river and railroad tracks on Howelsen Parkway.
-Turn Left at the stop sign.
-Purchase your tokens and sign a liability release waiver at the Yurt (the round tent building), then you can ride the lift up.
+Turn left at the stop sign.
+Purchase your tickets and sign a liability release waiver at the yurt (the round tent building), then you can ride the lift up.

 Yes, there are some picnic tables and shady areas at the bottom of the slide.

 Can I ride the chairlift without riding the slide?

 Yes, there are tickets available for purchase for scenic chairlift rides.